Career Readiness | Employability Skills

 Flexibility is someone's ability to adapt to change and understand differences in view that can impact decisions.

 Flexibility often involves letting go of control and moving forward with decisions you may not always agree with.
 That makes it a tough employability skill to teach in middle and high school!

 However if you create connections between flexibility and other skills such as collaboration, you may find it easier to teach.

 To get started with teaching flexibility, check out the resources on Teachers Pay Teachers related to flexible thinking.

 Interpersonal skills are crucial to the ongoing success of professionals in any field.

 Having good interpersonal skills often relates to having empathy, professionalism, and good customer service skills.

 While these skills may have been implied in past generations, the rise of social media and instant communications have changed the nature of human interaction.

-That makes it an even more important topic to teach in your career readiness classes!
+That makes it an even more important topic to teach in your employability skills curriculum!